 2. Organize your customers into categories

-If you consider that 57% of back-to-school shoppers are discount-driven, offer your customers competitive discounts that make your store stand out as the best place to buy.
-Just like your marketing campaigns, any back-to-school sales or discounts you offer need to be based on the customer data your point of sale has collected.
-Targeted promotions appeal to each customer segments’ needs, which increases the probability that the promotion peaks their interest and encourages them to buy.
+Any back-to-school sales or discounts you offer need to be based on the customer data your point of sale has collected.
+Targeted promotions appeal to each customer segments’ needs, which increases the probability that the promotion piques their interest and encourages them to buy.

 Use any available customer information to inform your discount strategy.
 For example, you can analyze the purchase history of all your customers old enough to be in college or graduate school and discount the products they buy most during the core back-to-school shopping months.
 Find out what products they often tend to buy together and offer them as bundles with preferred pricing.

 Aside from looking at your store’s sales data, you can also use data from leading industry research associations.
-For example, the National Retail Federation reports that 84% of back-to-college shoppers plan to take advantage of free shipping.
-Why not take advantage of that insight and offer free shipping on back-to-school items for a limited time?
+For example, the National Retail Federation reports that 61% of back-to-school shoppers will be planning around major sales events.
+Why not take advantage of that insight and offer extra discounts or incentives on weekends and Labor Day?